Sammy Lee (scientist)

-Current research
+Research

 Lee's interests lay in the field of stem cell biology and regenerative medicine.
-He was a visiting professor at the University College London where he collaborated with various groups in the Anatomy Department examining the potential of bone marrow derived mesenchymal stem cells to give rise to neuronal/glial lineages in response to various growth factors and tissue culture manipulations.
+He was a visiting professor at the University College London where he collaborated with groups in the university's anatomy department examining the potential of bone marrow derived mesenchymal stem cells to give rise to neuronal/glial lineages in response to various growth factors and tissue culture manipulations.
 He also taught ethics of biomedicine at University College London.

 In addition, he was interested in tissue engineering and teaching ethics in reproduction.
 He was attached to the Jessen-Mirsky laboratory and was studying remyelination.
-Lee had ethical committee approval in Brasil for creating artificial gametes from umbilical cord blood derived stem cells.
-It is hoped these will be used to overcome infertility.
+Lee had ethical committee approval in Brazil for creating artificial gametes from umbilical cord blood derived stem cells, with the expectation that these could be used to overcome infertility.

 Biography

 Lee originally researched his Ph.D. at UCL under the supervision of Professor Ricardo Miledi FRS in the school of Sir Bernard Katz.
 Lee was also a signatory to a memento presented to Sir Bernard Katz on his 80th birthday from bona fide members of the school-occasion when the phrase "School of Katz" was coined.